 Skilled regional (provisional) visa (489)

-Australian skilled regional (provisional) visa (489) Is the same as above but is a four your visa to live in one of the specific regions of Australia, you can apply for permanent residency after two years and working for one year within the region.
-Read more or find out if you would we eligible for the 489 visa: Fill the assessment form
+Australian skilled regional (provisional) visa (489) Is the same as above but is a four year visa to live in one of the specific regions of Australia, you can apply for permanent residency after two years and working for one year within the region.

 Working Holiday Visa